 - Or, a HD cam or HD camcorder with video capture card

 Please see further information about all technical requirements for participating in this e-workshop here: https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux

 Organizations signing up four or more participants for an e-workshop will be eligible for a reduced fee per participant.

-Registration of four or more participants for a three-half day e-workshop will receive a reduced fee of 100 USD/participant.
+- Registration of four or more participants for a three-half day e-workshop will receive a fee reduction of 100 USD/participant;

-Registration of four or more participants for a two-half day e-workshop will receive a reduced fee of 50 USD/participant.
+- Registration of four or more participants for a two-half day e-workshop will receive a fee reduction of 50 USD/participant.